 Resolution.
 It has a 1200 x 800 native resolution that is below full HD (1920 x 1080).
 If you are using this projector at its maximum capacity you can easily detect individual pixels.

 Bulb Life.
 EUG has 50000 hrs of lamp life which converts to over 2000 days of lamp life considering you do gaming 24×7.
-This much of lamp life is enough for you to forget about changing the light source.
+This lamp life is enough for you to forget about changing the light source.

 Brightness.
 It has a luminosity of 3900 lumens which is not calculated by ANSI standards just in case you might want to know.
 3900 lumens is still very bright in dark rooms but according to some customers, it doesn’t perform well in moderate or brightly lit rooms.

 Speakers.
-It has a built-in dual 5W stereo speakers that support RCA audio out.
-It offers a crisp and clear sound that is best for movies, gaming or sports.
+It has built-in dual 5W stereo speakers that support RCA audio out.
+It offers a crisp and clear sound that is best for movies, gaming, or sports.
 You can also connect an external speaker via Bluetooth or plug in the wire in one of the ports in the rear of the device to accomplish it.

 Connectivity.
 For connectivity, it has 2 HDMI inputs, two USB inputs, 1 VGA input, and a Composite and Component video port.
 You also have the benefit of smartphone mirroring which you can accomplish using wired or wirelessly.
 It supports mostly all the video and audio formats such as AVI, MP4, MP3, etc.

 Viewing Distance.
 It is not a short-throw projector because it requires 22 ft of the distance between the projector and the screen.
 It has a diagonal screen size of 200 inches which is pretty large.

 Connectivity: 2x HDMI, 2x USB, 1x VGA